 Watch out for Martha Jones!
 She’s a real stinker!

-“there’s a new kid on the block as far as fictional naughty children go, and her name is Martha Bones…she’s a real pleasure to read about.”
-Pippa Goodhart, author of “You Choose” – full review
+“There’s a new kid on the block as far as fictional naughty children go, and her name is Martha Bones…she’s a real pleasure” Pippa Goodhart, author of “You Choose” – full review

 The Thief of Bracken Farm